NimanthaAdikaram/Brain_Tumor_Detection/README.md

-# Deep Learning Image Classification Project
+# Deep Learning Brain Tumor Detection Model

 This project demonstrates a deep learning pipeline for image classification using TensorFlow, OpenCV, and Matplotlib.
 The model is trained on a dataset of images, using a Convolutional Neural Network (CNN) to classify images into one of four classes.